Is your home bird proof? Cockatiels should never be left in a room alone. They can go about their business

 Bleeding:

-Birds have actively growing feathers called blood feathers.
-Bleeding from a broken
+Birds have growing feathers called blood feathers.
+A broken blood feather will

-to properly remove the embedded shaft, seek medical help immediately.
+to remove the shaft, seek medical help immediately.
 If

-your bird is injured and bleeds,apply direct pressure and use
+your bird is injured and bleeds, apply direct pressure and use cornstarch or

 veterinarian, Click on the Nurse to find one now.